KelvinPac/LapitChat/README.md

 # Automatically Generate Thumbnails

-This sample demonstrates how to automatically generate thumbnails for each images that are uploaded to Firebase Storage.
+This sample demonstrates how to automatically generate thumbnails for each profile images that are uploaded to Firebase Storage for `LapitChat App` [LapitChat App](https://www.youtube.com/playlist?list=PLGCjwl1RrtcQ3o2jmZtwu2wXEA4OIIq53)

 ## Functions Code